 - Other: Is there anything else we should be doing?

-Many members of the support group take part in the annual Breathe NH cruise.
-The trip was a great success this year.
+Many members of the support group take part in the annual Breathe New Hampsire cruise.

-Our COPD Clinic team have a number of research interests including: pulmonary rehabilitation, peak inspiratory flow rate testing, pulmonary macrophage function.
+Our COPD Clinic team members have a number of research interests including:

 To learn more about our current research studies and to find out if you might be eligible to participate, please ask one of the COPD Clinic staff during your visit.